 The Monitoring Council (CWQMC 2008) described a five-part solution essential to achieving its vision of broader data access through theme-based web portals.
 While these five elements remain central to the Monitoring Council's approach, the practical experience gained since then (CWQMC 2009) has added detail and texture to the original concept of how these elements would function together.
-The five elements are listed here, followed by more detailed descriptions of how the Monitoring Council conceives them to operate after a full year's experience:
+The five elements are listed here, followed by more detailed descriptions of how the Monitoring Council conceives them to operate after 20 months' experience:

 - An organizational structure built on decentralized, issue-specific workgroups that operate within common policies and guidelines defined by the Monitoring Council - A set of performance measures which each theme-based workgroup will use to evaluate, coordinate and enhance monitoring, assessment, and reporting efforts.
-These performance measures are adapted from USEPA's 2003 report Elements of a State Water Monitoring and Assessment Program (USEPA 2003) and map directly onto the ten EPA elements as described in CWQMC (2008) - A single, global point of entry to water quality data, and a design template for the complete set of theme-based web portals - Coordination of monitoring and assessment methods that achieves an appropriate balance between statewide consistency and regional flexibility - Database and data management practices necessary for more efficient data access and integration
+These performance measures are adapted from USEPA's 2003 report Elements of a State Water Monitoring and Assessment Program (USEPA 2003) and map directly onto the ten EPA elements as described in CWQMC (2008) - A single, global point of entry to water quality data, and a design template for the complete set of theme-based web portals - Coordination1 of monitoring and assessment methods that achieves an appropriate balance between statewide consistency and regional flexibility